 Meditation, yoga, stretching or getting a massage are great ways to help relaxation–which can minimize stress.
 Make a commitment to yourself, and remember that any time you spend in relaxation will have a positive impact on your health.

-Below are some great articles that you may find relevant after a cancer diagnosis.
+Below are some great articles that you may find relevant for coping with a cancer diagnosis.

 Managing the Side Effects of Radiation